Iterative Adversarial Attack on Image-guided Story Ending Generation: Experiments

 \subsection{Ablation Study}

-In this section, we compare among the variants of Iterative-attack against MGCL on VIST-E and LSMDC-E datasets as shown in Table~\ref{tab:tab_ablation_modality} and Table~\ref{tab:tab_ablation_buggers}, respectively.
-The following variants of the proposed Iterative-attack are designed for comparison. \begin{itemize} \item Text-attack: the variant of Iterative-attack, which remove image adversarial attack when attacking the IgSEG models. \item Image-attack: the variant of Iterative-attack, which remove text adversarial attack when attacking the IgSEG models. \item Character-attack: the variant of Iterative-attack, which remove the word-level substitutes generation strategy for vulnerable words when attacking the IgSEG models. \item Word-attack: the variant of Iterative-attack, which remove the character-level substitutes generation strategy for vulnerable words when attacking the IgSEG models. \end{itemize} From the Table~\ref{tab:tab_ablation_modality} and Table~\ref{tab:tab_ablation_buggers}, we can have the following observations: \begin{itemize} \item [(1)] Perturbing multimodal input iteratively (Iteratively-attack) is consistently stronger than perturbing any single-model input (Text-attack and Image-attack), which demonstrates that the adversarial samples generated by multimodal adversarial attacks are more dangerous than those generated by single-modality adversarial attacks. \item [(2)] The performance of Text-attack is better than that of Image-attack on two datasets, however, without the image adversarial attack perturbing the critical visual information, Text-attack performers worse than Iterative-attack, which suggests that due to the complementarity between multimodal data, the information shift caused by single-modal adversarial attack can be corrected by another modality data, thus leading to attack failure. \item [(3)] Iterative-attack outperforms Character-attack and Word-attack, which shows that generating substitutes in character-level perturbation and word-replacement via BERT in word-level perturbation together have a greater impact than single-level text perturbation. \end{itemize}
+In this section, we compare the variants of Iterative-attack against MGCL on VIST-E and LSMDC-E datasets as shown in Table~\ref{tab:tab_ablation_modality} and Table~\ref{tab:tab_ablation_buggers}, respectively.
+From the Table~\ref{tab:tab_ablation_modality} and Table~\ref{tab:tab_ablation_buggers}, we can have the following observations: \begin{itemize} \item [(1)] Perturbing multimodal input iteratively (Iteratively-attack) is consistently stronger than perturbing any single-model input (Text-attack and Image-attack), which demonstrates that the adversarial samples generated by multimodal adversarial attacks are more dangerous than those generated by single-moda adversarial attacks. \item [(2)] The performance of Text-attack is better than that of Image-attack on two datasets, however, without the image adversarial attack perturbing the critical visual information, Text-attack performers worse than Iterative-attack, which suggests that due to the complementarity between multimodal data, the information shift caused by single-modal adversarial attack can be corrected by another modality data, thus leading to attack failure. \item [(3)] Iterative-attack outperforms Character-attack and Word-attack, which shows that generating substitutes in character-level perturbation and word-replacement via BERT in word-level perturbation together have a greater impact than single-level text perturbation. \end{itemize}